cloudify-cosmo/docs.getcloudify.org/content/developer/composer/getting-started.md

 1. Project View pane that contains list of all blueprint packages created within {{< param cfy_composer_name >}}
 2. Stencils pane that contains node types that can be used as the building blocks of the topology.

-By default the main pane is a canvas on to which you can drag and drop nodes and define the relationships between them.
+By default the main pane is a canvas onto which you can drag and drop nodes and define the relationships between them.

 ![Composer Main Page]( /images/composer/composer_interface.png )